Fort Collins Mennonite Fellowship

 TO ATTEND REGULAR INDOOR AND ZOOM SERVICES:

-Most or our indoor services are also accessible by Zoom:
+Most of our indoor services are also accessible by Zoom:

 • To attend a Zoom Service: CLICK HERE.

-• We typically post a video of any indoor worship service on YouTube if it becomes available.
-A list of all virtual services, their Worship Service bulletins, and sermon transcripts (if available) are published on: the Sermons web page.
+• A list of all virtual services, their Worship Service bulletins, and sermon transcripts (if available) are published on: the Sermons web page.

 • NOTE: Masks are optional for indoor services.